By Apollo 24|7, Published on- 08 December 2022 & Updated on -

-It's quite a common skin condition and around 9.4% of people worldwide deal with acne.
+It's quite a common skin condition; around 9.4% of people worldwide have acne.

-This skin condition doesn't pose any severe health risk, although it is extremely painful, especially if one suffers from severe acne.
+This skin condition poses no severe health risk, although it is extremely painful, especially if one suffers from severe acne.
 Besides, it might leave some scarring, which can also cause emotional distress.

-Acne and its scars contribute to low self-confidence and self-esteem, mainly if these occur at visible parts of the body.
+Acne and its scars contribute to low self-confidence and self-esteem, mainly if these occur in visible parts of the body.

 Though it is a treatable condition, healing takes a long time.
 It might take months or even years for the scarring to lighten.